AndCotOli/Community-App-Bot/README.md

-# Discord-Bot
+# Community App Bot
-A simple discord bot for the Coding Garden Community App
+The bot for managing [Coding Garden's community App](https://github.com/CodingGardenCommunity).
+With integrations with Discord, GitHub and Google Spreadsheets.